hannseman/hipsaint/README.md

 ##Documentation

-Assuming you use Nagios 3 add the following sections to commands.cfg with <TOKEN> and <ROOM_ID> specified:
+Assuming you use Nagios 3 add the following sections to commands.cfg with &lt;TOKEN&gt; and &lt;ROOM_ID&gt; specified:

     define command {
         command_name    notify-host-by-hipchat